On the symmetries of the modified Emden-type equation: Noether symmetry analysis

-Here the suffices on $f$, $\eta$ and $\xi$ denote partial derivatives with respect to the appropriate variables and $p=\dot x$.
-In deriving $(14)$ we have made use of $(2)$.
-Equation $(14)$ can be globally satisfied for any particular choice of provided the sum of $p$ independent terms, the coefficients of linear, quadratic and cubic terms in $p$ vanish separately.
-This viewpoint leads to four determining equations for the gauge function $f$ and infinitesimal generators $\xi$ and $\eta$.
-In particular we have
+Here and afterward the suffices on $f$, $\eta$, and $\xi$ denote partial derivatives with respect to the appropriate variables and $p=\dot x$.
+In deriving (\ref{res_exp}) we have made use of (\ref{modEMDENnew}).
+Equation (\ref{res_exp}) can be globally satisfied for any particular choice of $p$ provided the sum of $p$ independent terms, the coefficients of linear, quadratic, and cubic terms in $p$ vanish separately.
+This viewpoint leads to four determining equations for the gauge function $f$ and infinitesimal generators $\xi$ and $\eta$ of Noether symmetry.
+In particular, we have